-- People with kidney disease taking immunosuppressants may have a weaker response to the vaccines, but they are likely to work well enough to make it worthwhile having the vaccine, particularly as people taking immunosuppressants are at higher risk if they get COVID-19 - You will need two doses of the vaccine to achieve optimal early protection against COVID 19.
-These will be given about 3-4 weeks apart. - Even after you've had your vaccine, it would be sensible to continue washing your hands/wearing a mask/social distancing until high numbers of people in the general population have also been vaccinated and infection rates in your community have come down. - If you have any questions or concerns please speak to your kidney doctors, nurses or GP.
+- People with kidney disease taking immunosuppressants may have a weaker response to the vaccines, but they are likely to work well enough to make it worthwhile having the vaccine, particularly as people taking immunosuppressants are at higher risk if they get Covid-19 - You will need two doses of the vaccine to achieve optimal early protection against Covid-19.
+These will be given up to 12 weeks apart. - Even after you've had your vaccine, you will need to continue to take precautions, wash your hands, wear a mask, make space and keep social distancing. - If you have any questions or concerns please speak to your kidney doctors, nurses or GP.